eafit-apolo/apolo-users/docs/source/software/applications/repet/repet-2.5/index.rst

 :ref:`SLURM <slurm-index>` scripts for REPET:
     * We provide the scripts and config files needed to run REPET on our cluster: https://github.com/eafit-apolo/apolo-scripts/tree/master/REPET.
-    * You should modify some values accordingly (e.g. you project name or MySQL username on .cfg files).
+    * You should modify some values accordingly (e.g. you project name or MariaDB username on .cfg files).
     * This scripts are based on https://github.com/stajichlab/REPET-slurm.
 More information on the usage for this scripts can be found there.

 Recommended resources